 Table of Contents

-Option 1: Visiting Braga and Guimarães in one day with public transport
+Option 1: Visiting Braga and Guimarães in One Day with a Tour

 Ahhhh, the easy option.
 Life’s so much better when it’s easy.